Kitchen Sink Buying Guide

-Finding the right kitchen sink will depend on your budget, your kitchen layout and your style.
-This guide explains the materials and configurations available so you can be confident you’re selecting the sink that provides the perfect balance of form and function in your kitchen.
+Buying a kitchen sink depends on more than just your budget.
+You should also consider your kitchen’s layout, your style preferences and lifestyle.
+This guide explains the sink materials and configurations available so you can be confident you’re buying a kitchen sink that’s the perfect balance of form and function.

 With so many options available, there is a sink for every style and budget.
 It’s important to determine how often and for which purposes you will use the sink.
-Then, determine the size you need, the setup you need to acommodate the sink plumbing and accesories and then, which material is going to suit your needs in terms of maintenance, durability and affordability.
+Then determine the size you need and the setup you need to accommodate the sink plumbing and accessories.
+Finally, you can decide what is the best kitchen sink material for you in terms of maintenance, durability and affordability.

-- One of the most popular sink types, a drop-in sink, also called a topmount, literally drops into a pre-cut hole in the countertop with the edge of the sink resting on the counter for stability.
+- A drop-in sink is one of the most popular sink types.
+Also called a top mount sink, it literally drops into a pre-cut hole in the countertop.
+The edge of the sink rests on the counter for stability.

 - Fairly easy to install, a drop-in sink works with almost every style of countertop and can be replaced without disturbing the countertop or relocating plumbing.